◷ Reading Time: 8 minutes

 - Weighted Voting: This is similar to Majority Vote but each participant’s Weight will be considered in order to conclude the outcome of the work expectation.

 - Minimum Threshold: When the Policy is set to Vote, this value determines a result from the votes.
-This is a number between 0 and 1 which specifies the percentage.
+This is a number between 0 and 1 that specifies the percentage.

 When a Task is completed, the Outcome of the Task and the Work reference can be copied to Parameters.